 The Best Way to Eat It

 Cooking releases more amount of lycopene in tomatoes.
-Therefore, you can cook the tomatoes to get additional benefits of lycopene.
+Therefore, you can cook tomatoes to get the additional benefits of lycopene.
 Dice them over the cooked vegetables, make them a part of your salads, or chew them raw.

-Green tea is the best food source of a group called catechins.
+Green tea is the best food source for a group called catechins.
 Catechins are antioxidants that fight and may even prevent cell damage.
 Some experiments done on catechins have proved that they are more powerful than vitamins C and E in halting oxidative damage to cells and appear to have other disease-fighting properties as well.

 Green tea has a long list of health benefits.
-It helps you have a healthy heart by lowering the cholesterol levels and preventing the occurrence of many serious heart ailments.
+It helps you have a healthy heart by lowering cholesterol levels and preventing the occurrence of many serious heart ailments.
 Green tea seems to help keep blood sugar stable in diabetes, which is one of the most common diseases in men.
 There are some indications that green tea may also help destroy cancer cells.
 Being a man you have to shoulder the responsibilities of the family, which may possibly leave you stressed out at the end of the day.
 Sipping tea helps you slow down and relax, and has a calming effect on the brain.

 - A 2013 review of many studies found that green tea helped prevent a range of heart-related issues, from high blood pressure to congestive heart failure.